 Software specs

-The Attack Vector will use the IP address of the host operating system it is installed on.
-You can choose to use DHCP or a static address based on your needs for the host.
+The Attack Vector utilizes the IP address of the host OS on which it is installed.
+You may configure either DHCP or a static IP address based on the host's requirements.

-For a virtual machine, the network interface must be in bridge mode.
+For virtual machines, the network interface must be configured in bridge mode.

-To successfully establish a secure connection between the Attack Vector and the BlackNoise platform, it is essential that the HTTPS connections remain intact without any protocol breaks.
-Specifically, intermediate devices must not decrypt TLS traffic from HTTPS connections, as this would hinder the secure end-to-end communication necessary for optimal operation.
+To successfully establish a secure connection between the Attack Vector and the BlackNoise platform, ensure HTTPS connections remain intact without any protocol breaks.
+Specifically, intermediate devices must not decrypt TLS traffic from HTTPS connections, as this would hinder secure end-to-end communication necessary for optimal operation.

-Once the host is ready, you can go to step B).
+Once the host is ready, you can proceed to step 2).

 From from the Resources > Attack Vectors page, click the Create attack vector button in the top right